Television in Wales: ITV Cymru Wales

 The broadcasting licence was created for ITV Cymru Wales following the split of ITV Wales & West.
 It is hoped that the separate licence will benefit local viewers.

 In May 2012, Ofcom raised the possibility of a stand-alone licence for Wales.

 On 25 August 2015, ITV Cymru Wales began broadcasting in HD (prior to this HD viewers in Wales received ITV Central HD), including the company's news service and non-news programming including current affairs and documentaries.

 Recent productions

 The decision by Julie Gardner, Head of Drama for BBC Wales, to film and produce the 2005 revived version of Doctor Who in Wales is widely seen as a bellwether moment for the industry for the nation.
 This in turn was followed by the opening of the Roath Lock production studios in Cardiff.
-Recent English language programmes that have been filmed in Wales include Sherlock and His Dark Materials, while other popular series, such as Hinterland (Y Gwyll) and Keeping Faith (Un Bore Mercher) have been filmed in both Welsh and English.
+Recent English language programmes that have been filmed in Wales include Sherlock and His Dark Materials, while other series, such as Hinterland (Y Gwyll) and Keeping Faith (Un Bore Mercher) have been filmed in both Welsh and English.